College Fellowship Leaves

 |Hyrum Conrad||Theatre and Dance|

 Applications will be reviewed by the College’s Learning Fellowship review committee each semester.
-The application deadline is 2 weeks before mid-terms each semester.
 In order for department chairs to prepare their curricular plan, this committee reviews applications four semesters in advance of the planned leave.

 A faculty member is eligible to submit a Fellowship application prior to the completion of their fifth year of continuous service.
 The actual leave, once approved, will take place during the sixth year of service.
 Projects are generally completed in one semester, but two half semester leaves are permissible.

 All applications are submitted to the department chair first to ensure that he or she is supportive of the project and is able to provide coverage for classes.
 Well conceived proposals that have broad impact for students and for the department will have the highest priority.

 The following are requirements for this leave: a final written report (with images, if applicable) and an oral presentation to the College Council.
 A public review, exhibition, or performance is also strongly encouraged.

 You are encouraged to visit with a member of the Learning Fellowship review committee as you begin your planning.
 They can provide you with valuable advice.
 As stated, applications must be submitted to your department chair at least 16 months (four semesters) in advance of the anticipated leave date.